crc-si/COG-Conversion/README.md

 # Create the STAC catalogs
 "The SpatioTemporal Asset Catalog (STAC) specification aims to standardize the way geospatial assets are exposed online and queried."[[1](https://github.com/radiantearth/stac-spec)]

+## Objectives
+- Create the JSON files for STAC from the datasets
+- Upload them to the publicly available DEA data staging area

+## Program Structure
+The program is written in Python, and is set to use the YAML files created by the GeoTIFF to COG conversion described above.
+The YAML file represents one dataset (NetCDF) and will contain the necessary info to create one a STAC JSON file for each.
+These JSON files, termed 'item catalogs', will be grouped together in a 'tile catalog' which in turn will be grouped together in a 'root catalog' as the hierarchy below shows.

+- Root
+    - Tiles
+        - Items
+            - Assets

+### Process flow
+The code to create the STAC catalogs is run for each product (e.g. Fractionl Cover) after all tiles in it are processed to convert from NetCDF to GeoTIFF to COGs.
+It can be run as part of the above step or independently after the COGs and YAMLs are generated.

+### How to run
+    - /g/data/u46/users/sa9525/avs/STAC/COG-Conversion/netcdf_cog.py -p /g/data/fk4/datacube/002/FC/LS8_OLI_FC/ -o /g/data/u46/users/sa9525/avs/STAC/FC/Test -b https://s3-ap-southeast-2.amazonaws.com/dea-public-data-dev -r FC -s -15_-40'

 # Upload data to AWS S3 Bucket

 - Run the compute_sync.sh BASH script under the compute-sync folder as a PBS job and update more profile use case